variantstudios/wisdomwaysacupuncture.com/_posts/2018-07-01-acupuncture-for-gynecology-problems-my-gynecology-training-and-experience-.md

 Since herbal medicine is still their first course treatment for most gynecology problems, it’s used extensively.
 Each week I observed hundreds and hundreds of women being treated with herbs for their gynecology problems, and getting better.

 If a woman had hormone imbalances, heavy bleeding, menstrual cramps, masses up to a certain size, endometriosis, vaginal discharges, menopause symptoms etc; they would all come to the herbalist first.
-And because Chinese medicine is used in China not only for so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it's used for in the west; I saw things I would never get to see here in the US.
+And because Chinese medicine is used in China not only for so many MORE gynecology conditions, but for more SEVERE gynecology conditions than it’s used for in the west; I saw things I would never get to see here in the US.

 I left convinced that Chinese medicine can handle even conditions that we’d think are “too severe” for little ol’ Chinese medicine.
 You can read a good example of this in my [fibroid post](/2017/09/03/successfully-treat-fibroids-with-acupuncture-herbs/).